tonikelope/coronapoker/README.md

 - **Smart reconnection**: if a player drops, a 45-second base grace window holds their seat.
 Once the peer's reauthenticated reconnect intent reaches the host, the window extends to 80 seconds so a flaky link gets a real second chance before the table asks whether to remove them.
 - **Crash recovery**: every hand is checkpointed to a local **SQLite** database (per-action history, balances, dealer/SB/BB, crypto fossil with the full cascaded deck and the keys you'd need to re-derive your hole cards), so a game can resume from the exact stop point after a crash, power loss or reboot, for both host and clients.
 - **Late-joiner observer mode**: a player invited mid-recovery watches the in-progress hand as a passive spectator (no cards dealt, no actions requested) and joins normally on the next hand.
 - **Recent-server list**: persisted history of past tables.
-Browse it with ↑/↓ in the Join dialog to reconnect to anyone you've played with before.
+Browse it with the up and down arrow keys in the Join dialog to reconnect to anyone you've played with before.
 - **Per-peer link telemetry**: host tracks round-trip latency and reconnection count per seat and broadcasts it so flaky links surface early.
 - **Anti-flood chat**: 0.5-second minimum between chat messages (client-side throttle on the sender's input).